joshgontijo/rest-client/README.md

 # Request

-The Java Unirest library follows the builder style conventions.
+The Java Unirest library follows the configuration style conventions.
 You start building your request by creating a `HttpRequest` object using one of the following:

 ```java
 GetRequest request = Unirest.get(String url);